 9th Grade – Everything Else

-We’re turning to Mango Languages for foreign language this year.
-This one is new to us, but we’re happy to give it a shot because we have free access through our local library.
+For the most part, we’re turning to our local co-op for foreign language this year.
+However, we’re using Mango Languages to help with review while we’re between co-op semesters.
+Mango is new to us, but we’re happy to give it a shot because we have free access through our local library.

 I mentioned this when I shared our 3rd grade plans, but I’m excited to try Mango because both of my kids will be using it.
 I’ll be able to track their progress in the same place and in the same format, which is super helpful for me!